kencoken/axes-lite/README.md

 Once a copy has been obtained of each of the components, whether using the script or manually, the instructions in their respective `README` files should be followed to complete their individual installation along with their dependencies.

-Please note the following for the installation
-* For the user interfaces (axes-home and axes-research), it is only necessary to install their dependencies.
+### Installing LIMAS

-* For limas to run you only need to execute step 2. from the installation procedure - running -- essentially ``mvn install``
+For limas to run you only need to execute step 2 from the installation
+procedure:

+    $ cd limas
+    $ mvn install

+### Installing the AXES home interface

+Only the dependencies for AXES home need to be installed manually.
+To install them in a Python virtual environment, run the following commands:

+    $ cd axes-home/server
+    $ virtualenv venv
+    $ . ./venv/bin/activate
+    $ pip install -r requirements.txt

+### Installing the AXES research interface

+Only the dependencies for AXES research need to be installed manually, which can be accomplished as follows:

+    $ cd axes-research
+    $ cp axesresearch/settings/local.py.tmpl axesresearch/settings/local.py
+    $ ./bootstrap.sh

 ### Preparing the demo dataset